Why does the value of Bitcoin fluctuate?

 There are therefore no transfer fees as for transfers or credit card payments.
-Bitcoin transfers between Bitcoin accounts are basically free, so with higher acceptance, the virtual money could well rise to the world currency.
+Bitcoin transfers between Bitcoin accounts are basically free, so with higher acceptance, virtual money could well rise to the global currency.
 Especially traders who cooperate with foreign suppliers outside the euro area, value such transfers very much, because conventional foreign currency transactions still generate significant fees, and they take a long time.

-All this is missing with the Bitcoin.
-However, the traders are of course affected by the price fluctuations in the Bitcoin and must therefore accurately calculate before each transaction.
+All this is missing with Bitcoin.
+However, traders are of course affected by the price fluctuations in Bitcoin and must therefore accurately calculate before each transaction.
 This could in some cases reduce acceptance again.
 The young currency therefore still has a clear up and down in front of it, its fluctuations will not diminish so quickly.